 Caplacizumab, an anti–von Willebrand factor humanized single-variable-domain immunoglobulin (nanobody), inhibits the interaction between unusually large von Willebrand factor multimers and platelets.
 Caplacizumab appears to hasten resolution of thrombocytopenia, but it may increase bleeding tendency.
 While it may reduce the need for plasma exchange, it alone rarely produces disease remission; its role in the treatment of TTP is the subject of much debate but remains unclear.

 Most patients experience only a single episode of TTP.
 However, relapses occur in about 40% of patients who have a severe deficiency of ADAMTS13 activity caused by an autoantibody inhibitor of ADAMTS13.
 In patients with recurrence when plasma exchange is stopped or in patients with relapses, more intensive immunosuppression with rituximab may be effective.
 Patients must be evaluated quickly if symptoms suggestive of a relapse develop.

-Cause is deficient activity of the ADAMTS13 protease, which is usually due to an acquired autoantibody but rarely by an inherited gene mutation.
+The cause is deficient activity of the ADAMTS13 protease, which is usually due to an acquired autoantibody but rarely by an inherited gene mutation.

-Untreated thrombotic thrombocytopenic purpura is usually fatal
+Untreated thrombotic thrombocytopenic purpura is usually fatal.